r3ply/r3ply.com/content/_index.md

 <div class="px-4 border border-[#020D2B] rounded-xl">

 ### What is the timeline for this project?
-r3ply **works today** and you can [demo it](https://spenc.es/writing/email-as-a-commenting-system/#comments) today.
+r3ply **works today** and you can [demo it](https://spenc.es/writing/email-as-a-commenting-system/#comments) now.
 However, I'm still waiting to get feedback before open sourcing the project.

 Who knows?
 Maybe people will think it's the worst thing ever, and no-one would ever use it.
 If that's the case, then I can save myself the trouble.
 If it's positively received though, then I'll open source the code, and future development will happen in public.